shifat151/heartarcade/README.md

 ```

 **POST api/account/login/**
-- Details:This API end point is for signing in the new user.
+- Details:This API end point is for signing in the users.

 Request body:
 ```json